Algebraic-Programming/ALP/docs/Development.md

 to the current path.

-# Code quality
+# Coding patterns for general code quality

-Some major rules on code quality includes:
+Some major coding rules for maintaining high code quality include:

 1. files always display the copyright and license header, and documents the initial author information and date of file creation;